Amari Cooper Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Matchup vs. Philadelphia

-- Cooper's 80 receiving yards per game in his eight career matchups against the Eagles are 16.5 more than his over/under for Saturday's game.
+- Cooper is averaging 80 receiving yards per game in eight career matchups against the Eagles, 17.5 more than his receiving yards prop bet over/under for Saturday's game (62.5).

-- Cooper, in eight matchups, had a touchdown catch twice.
-And he had multiple TDs in one of those two games.

 - Note: Cooper's stats vs. Eagles date back to 2016.

-- The 229.4 passing yards the Eagles yield per game makes them the NFL's 10th-ranked pass defense this season.
+- The Eagles are conceding 229.4 passing yards per game this year, the NFL's 10th-ranked pass defense.

-- With 23 passing TDs allowed this season, the Eagles defense is ranked 10th in the league.
+- The Eagles have allowed 23 touchdowns through the air (1.4 per game).
+They are 10th in the league in that category.

 Recent Performances

-- In last week's outing against the Cardinals, Cooper was targeted seven times, totaling 18 yards on three receptions while scoring one touchdown.
+- Against the Cardinals last week, Cooper was targeted seven times and totaled 18 yards on three receptions while scoring one touchdown.

-- Cooper has collected 111 receiving yards (37.0 per game) and two touchdowns, hauling in 12 balls on 23 targets over his last three games.
+- Cooper has also chipped in with 12 receptions for 111 yards and two touchdowns over his last three outings.
+He's been targeted 23 times, producing 37.0 yards per game.

 Cooper's Dallas Teammates